Gowtham-app-developer/Android-Interview-Questions/Core Java.md

 ## Typecasting

-- Typcasting is one of the concept from which conversion of one data type to another data type implicitly or explicitly.
+- Typcasting is the concept from which conversion of one data type to another data type implicitly or explicitly.

 __Upcasting__